dripcapital/drip-time/README.md

 e.archived.reload.last.action #=> 'destroy'
 ```
 * By _full snaphot_, we mean that object should contain all the attributes of the object at that point of time.
+* `Exporter` and `Insurance` attributes need to be tracked.
+Name of attributes to be tracked is mentioned in models. `Analytic` does not need to be tracked.
 * API should be flexible, we should be able to control what attributes we want to track.

 ### Good to have
 * If new columns are added, existing columns are removed, think and implement/suggest how your solution will adopt.
+* How does your solution scale when new models are added?
 * Optimizations thinking Ruby/Rails and performance in point of view.

 ### Submission